 Dental Fillings: What to Expect

 Before conducting treatment, Dr. Shulman will assess the tooth or teeth that need the dental filling.
-To begin, an anesthetic will be used to numb the area that is being treated for patient comfort.
-Then the tooth will be cleaned and filled with tooth-colored biocomposite material.
+To begin, he will use an anesthetic to numb the area around the tooth for patient’s comfort.
+Then he will clean the tooth and fill it with tooth colored biocomposite material.
 A special light will then cure the material.
-Once sealed, the tooth will be polished for the final restoration.
+Once the dentist seals the tooth, he will polish it for a finishing touch.

 With the right dental care, a white dental filling will last for years to come.
 This procedure not only stops problems caused by tooth decay and tooth damage but improves oral health.